 Before you bid on any project just check the employer profile whether he is verified or not.
-If he is verified then you are good to go but if he is not verified then may be that project is just a scam.
+If he is verified then you are good to go but if he is not verified then maybe that project is just a scam.

 A reliable client should have a payment method verified with the marketplace.
 Check the client’s ratings and their reviews from the other freelancers.
 A good employer should receive mostly great reviews and ratings.

-Basically freelancing marketplaces like freelancer.com, upwork.com etc. take a certain percentage from your earnings.
+Basically freelancing marketplaces like freelancer.com, upwork.com, etc. take a certain percentage from your earnings.
 In exchange, you get a secured payment mechanism.
 For your newer clients, demand up-front payments or escrow protections for fixed priced jobs.
 Major online freelancing sites provide escrow systems to prevent payment disputes.
-There are hourly contracts where you can use official time tracker apps provided by freelance marketplaces to log your job related activities and get paid automatically.
+There are hourly contracts where you can use official time tracker apps provided by freelance marketplaces to log your job-related activities and get paid automatically.

 So to Avoid Scams on Upwork and Freelancer, before working on a fixed price contract, ensure that the milestone payment is funded on the escrow.
 If it’s an hourly job offer, check whether the client’s payment method is verified or not.
 If yes, then go for a contract, turn the time tracker ON for the appropriate job and then start working.
 When you have a history with a trusted client, you do not necessarily need to continue using their time tracker.
-You can use 3rd party time tracking apps like Screenshot Monitor that provide more convenient way to track your time and communicate the work log to the client.
+You can use 3rd party time tracking apps like Screenshot Monitor that provide a more convenient way to track your time and communicate the work log to the client.
 It costs far less than the traditional freelancing marketplaces.